 What Are Routes

-Before incoming events are transformed by a processing Pipeline, Cribl LogStream uses a set of filters to first select a subset to deliver to the correct Pipeline.
-This process is done via Routes.
+Before incoming events are transformed by a processing Pipeline, Cribl LogStream uses a set of filters to first select a subset of events to deliver to the correct Pipeline.
+This selection is made via Routes.

 How Do Routes Work